-I loved how this story got me on board from the outset.
-Thankfully, there wasn’t a situation where I felt like I was reading something pedestrian that I hoped would get better as I continued to plow through.
+I loved how this story got me on board right from the outset.
+I was immediately drawn into the story without feeling like I was reading something pedestrian that I hoped would get better as I continued to plow through.

 I think Touch has a lot of potential to be a very successful debut, however, in my opinion it still needs redrafting and the magic “touch” of an editor, who can help iron out the edges, so to speak.
-As a result of the almost unfinished quality of the writing, my interest in the novel sadly started to wane and I started to notice the holes in the story more than anything else.
-However I believe that Touch has the makings to become not just something that can grip its reader’s attention from the outset, but also maintain that intrigue throughout.
+At a point during the story, I felt my interest sadly start to wane as I began to notice minor holes within the story.
+However I believe that Touch has the makings to become not just something that can grip its reader’s attention from the outset, but also maintain that intrigue with its charming romance throughout.

-I enjoyed the summer contemporary feel and the romantic aspect of the novel, the latter of which did feel organic and not overly clichéd, but which could’ve used a bit more contrast in comparison to other novels of the same genre.
+I enjoyed the summer contemporary feel of Touch and the romantic aspect of it, the latter of which did feel organic and not overly clichéd, but which could’ve used a bit more contrast in comparison to other novels of the same genre.

 All in all, I definitely think that this novel is one to watch!
 You heard it here first.

 On that note, I’ve noticed that I’m starting to become a bit of a sucker for a good romance novel.
 It’s very unlike me considering my pledge to give my partiality to the fantasy genre..I guess I’ve been scarred worse than I originally thought by Cassandra Clare’s finale book to The Dark Artifices series, which I’m yet review on my blog but which I have roasted on my YouTube channel!
 See below for more..

 To read more Book Reviews, please click here